 Performance tech: supporting conversation, coaching, and culture

-The OpenBlend platform promotes regular, meaningful performance conversations, but it’s also designed to upskill people managers and coach them in how to deliver consistently good performance management.
+The OpenBlend platform promotes regular, powerful performance conversations, but it’s also designed to upskill people managers and coach them in how to deliver consistently good performance management.
 Whether it’s giving managers access to a library of best-practice questions to ask in a review, or providing a framework to address sensitive wellbeing conversations, you’ll find it all within the OpenBlend platform.

 The primary purpose of performance management is to continually develop people through regular feedback, goal-setting, and coaching, but that doesn’t mean the benefits have to stop there.
 At OpenBlend, we believe modern, people-centred performance tech can also act as a tool for connecting and reconnecting with people at work.
 In this way, it can be used to build community and wider company culture through such things as instant recognition and high fives.